Home Cocktails Cocktail Aviation

 Common Mistake

-One common mistake is not shaking the cocktail long enough, which can result in a less integrated flavor and a less frothy texture.
+A common mistake is not shaking the ingredients well enough, which can result in a less refreshing and diluted drink.

 Frequently Asked Questions